Faculty & Staff

 - Rebecca Edwards, Professor of History on the Eloise Ellery Chair

 - Maria Höhn, Professor of History on the Marion Musser Lloyd '32 Chair

 - James Merrell, Professor of History on the Lucy Maynard Salmon Chair

 - Leslie Scott Offutt, Associate Professor of History

-- Ronald D. Patkus, Associate Director of the Library for Special Collections
+- Ronald D. Patkus, Associate Director of the Libraries for Special Collections and Adjunct Associate Professor of History on the Frederick Weyerhaeuser Chair

 - Michaela Pohl, Associate Professor of History